 Neural tube defects (NTD): The incidence of NTDs, spina bifida, and anencephaly are approximately 1 to 2 cases per 1,000 live births with females being affected more than males.
 They occur as a result of inheritance of genes from both parents combined with environmental factors such as uncontrolled maternal diabetes, anti-epileptic medications prescribed to the mother etc.

 A couple who have a child with NTD have a 3 – 5% probability of having another child with the same disorder, although the type of NTD may be different with that child.
 While the first child may have anencephaly, the second may have spina bifida.

 Congenital hip dysplasia (CHD): As mentioned earlier, this is more common amongst females than males.
 Maternal hormones are the environmental factor contributing to the development of CHD.
 A couple who have a child with CHD have a 6% probability of having another child with CHD.

 Multifactorial disorders which most probably have a genetic contribution

 Venous thrombosis: It is now known that there are three factors involved in the development of idiopathic cerebral thrombosis – two genetic factors and one environmental factor (oral contraceptive pill).
 However, the genetic factors contributing to lower limb thrombosis are not yet known.

-Alzheimer’s disease: With increasing life spans, the incidence of this condition is reported to be 1-2 % of the elderly currently.
-There are several forms of Alzheimer’s ‘disease.
-Three autosomal dominant forms result in late onset of Alzheimer’s (>60 years of age).
-Twin studies indicate concordance values of 50 % in monozygotic twins.
+Alzheimer’s disease: With increasing lifespans, the incidence of this condition is currently reported to be 1 – 2% of the elderly.
+There are several forms of Alzheimer’s disease.
+Three autosomal dominant forms result in the late onset of Alzheimer’s (>60 years of age).
+Twin studies indicate concordance values of 50% in monozygotic twins.
 Genetic studies have found that individuals with two copies of E 4 allele for the Apolipoprotein E have an early onset form of Alzheimer’s disease.